DSCI-310-2024/DSCI-310-Group-11-Cricket-Analysis/README.md

 ### Setup

-1. Install and setup [Docker Desktop](https://www.docker.com/) on your computer.
+1. Install and setup [Docker](https://www.docker.com/) on your computer.
 Keep Docker Desktop open when running the analysis.
 2. Clone this GitHub repository as specified below:

  `git clone https://github.com/DSCI-310-2024/DSCI-310-Group-11.git`

-**Note**: Our data is fairly large, and cloning it may give us an issue with having the data on your local.
+**Note**: Our data is fairly large, and cloning it may result in an issue with having the `.csv` data on your local.
 The scripts will run and still produce the correct data files needed.

 ### Analysis

 ** Add docker run steps**

+**Note**: Since the data was downloaded off of the website in `json` format, we do not have a script that reads the data off the web.
+The data was downloaded as the website structure does not allow for reading it off the web.

-## Notes
+## Additional Notes

 ### Working on JupyterLab